-The center is fully licensed by the State of Vermont and the Department of Children and Families/Child Care Division (1-800-649-2642), meeting all health, safety, and fire regulations.
+All afterschool programs are fully licensed by the State of Vermont and the Department of Children and Families/Child Development Division (1-800-649-2642), meeting all health, safety, and fire regulations.
 Regulations may be viewed here.

 Appendix A:

 Understand the Weather